smfo/whatILearntToday/Mobile/Flutter/widgets/sliver.md

 ## SliverToBoxAdapter

 Flutter has two protocols to draw widgets, Sliver and Box protocol.
-These cannot blindly we mixed.
+These cannot blindly be mixed.
 When mixed you will get this error `A RenderViewport expected a child of type RenderSliver but received a child of type RenderErrorBox`.\
-If you need to use a box element, wrap it in a `SliverToBoxAdapter`.
+If you need to use a box element inside a ScrollView, wrap it in a `SliverToBoxAdapter`.

 ```dart
 body: CustomScrollView(